Octavius-Dante/Tetra-Proxima/CAPM-DAY-12/Readme.md

 </br>
 </br>

-In the error log following line has highlighted what was the issue in deployment (un supported moduel type)
+In the error log following line has highlighted what was the issue in deployment (un supported module type)
 </br>
 </br>